 The Iglesia de Santa Maria de la Asuncion deserves an extra mention here in case you were thinking to skip it.
 Don’t.
 It maintains hours which can be difficult for pilgrims but do try to make a visit.

-If you are staying in Navarrete for the night, you might consider a small climb up to the ‘Tedeón’ to where the castle... (continued in Camino App and Book)
+If you are staying in Navarrete for the night, you might consider a small climb up to the ‘Tedeón’ to where the castle once stood.
+There is a nice picnic park there and a good view of the surrounding land.

 Market day is Wednesday.
 In mid-August, the town turns out to celebrate the Virgen and San Roque.
 On the 29th of September, during the grape harvest, they celebrate their patron saint, San Miguel.